Warning: quite a long post. Skipping it might bring consequences that are as bad as skipping your vocab lessons.

 The best way to know the ideal speed for you to level up is by figuring out the number of lessons that you’re able to learn efficiently every day.
 By efficiently, I mean being able to actually learn them and maintain a good accuracy during reviews.
 For some people, that will be 5 items a day, for others 20.
 This is one of the reasons why I recommend focusing on adapting to WK until around level 8.
 By then you’ll have a good enough workload of reviews to figure out your ideal pace.

 Personally, I prefer separating radicals & kanji lessons from vocabulary lessons.
 Let’s imagine that you level up every 10 days.
 This means that radicals and 1st batch of kanji lessons should be completed within the first 5 days so that you don’t get delayed with the unlocking of the 2nd batch of Kanji and you get to level up in the defined period.
 Vocabulary lessons, on the other hand, will depend on how many you have available to do.
 For example, levels 10 to 20 average around 120 words per level.
-If you level up every 10 days, it means that you’ll have to do around 12 vocabulary lessons per day in order to keep on track (120w/10d=12w).
+If you level up every 10 days, it means that you’ll have to do around 12 vocabulary lessons per day to keep on track (120w/10d=12w).

 Total Amount of items/Number of lessons a day = Days spent each level.